 First, Check the Ingredients

 Before you start spraying whatever can of leftover dry shampoo you have lying around, make sure to check the ingredients.
 Dry shampoo always contains an absorbent.
 That's how they work.
-Some contain talc.
-The VEGAMOUR GRO Dry Shampoo doesn't.
-Because talc in baby powder has been pretty conclusively linked with female cancers later in life.
-Yikes.
-So we use organic rice starch and kaolin, a fine, white, natural clay, to sop up grease.
+The VEGAMOUR GRO Dry Shampoo doesn't. .
+We use organic rice starch and kaolin, a fine, white, natural clay, to sop up grease.
 And if your current dry shampoo just isn't cutting it — good news: GRO Dry Shampoo is here.

 10 Surprising Ways to Use Dry Shampoo